-Milo Yiannopoulos: Who is the alt-right writer and provocateur? - BBC News
+Who is Milo Yiannopoulos?

 Mr Yiannopoulos went to Simon Langton Boys Grammar School in Canterbury, and dropped out of undergraduate courses at the University of Manchester and the University of Cambridge.

-However, he came to prominence by playing a key role in an online troll war, known as Gamergate, about misogyny in the video game world.
+However, he came to prominence by playing a key role in an online troll war, known as Gamergate, which critics say is about misogyny in the video game world, but which supporters says is about ethics in games journalism.

 He built up a following by being a "troll king", according to technology magazine Wired.